The Kiierr Brand Has Become an Industry Leader Since Starting in 2018

 “Fast” isn’t good when it comes to start-up laser cap brands

-Running a laser cap company is expensive by nature, requiring infrastructure to support a team who can tend to endless assessment of emerging and current technologies, science and health, constant customer service, and supplying concerns, all while remaining compliant to regulations.
+Running a laser cap company is expensive by nature, requiring infrastructure to support a team who can tend to endless assessment of emerging and current technologies, science and health, and customer service, all while remaining compliant to regulations.
 Meanwhile, to some companies, FDA clearance is just another startup cost.

 Established companies like Kiierr, illumiflow, Capillus, and iRestore (full iRestore review here) are safe bets for both quality, safety, and service, so if you’re buying your first laser cap, it might make the most sense to stick to these “known” brands who were built on a solid foundation.